vsrinivas/fuchsia/public/rust/crates/ddk-rs/README.md

 ========

-This repository contains the Rust language DDK, for writing device drivers for the Magenta kernel in Rust.
+This repository contains the Rust language DDK, for writing device drivers for the Zircon kernel in Rust.